chamilad/pihole-restore/README.md

 This source code and the binary is licensed under Apache v2 license.
-It is not distributed with the official Pihole distribution, and it is not endorsed by official Pihole community at this moment.
+It is not distributed with the official Pihole distribution, and it is not endorsed by official Pi-hole community at this moment.